dino0320/dino0320.github.io/docs/_posts/web-application-framework/laravel/running-laravel-project-on-nginx/en/2025-07-11-running-laravel-project-on-nginx-en.md

 ```

 ### start.sh
 Create `start.sh` which runs when the Docker container starts.

-`start.sh`:
+Create this file in the `docker/web` directory.

+`docker/web/start.sh`:

 ```sh
 #!/bin/bash